Starting and stopping records

 Re-start timesheet records

-• Click one of your last activities in the dropdown in the upper toolbar - this will start a record for the same customer/project & activity “now”
+• Click one of your last activities in the modal, opened through the upper toolbar - this will start a record for the same customer/project & activity “now”

 • Click the restart action from one of the records in your timesheet - this will start a record for the same customer/project & activity “now” and copy description and tags